eManPrague/kaal/README.md

 }
 ```

-You should you artifact which you need.
+You should use artifact which you need.
 E.g. a domain artifact you will use in your domain layer,
 but you can use it also in data and infrastructure, because you need e.g. instance to the `Result` class.

 #### Kaal Core